 …

-NOTE 5—A sounding sequence also follows the rules above
+NOTE 5—(#16931)The rules above also apply to a sounding sequence.

-NOTE 6—When an AP affiliated with the AP MLD transmits an initial Control frame that initiates frame exchanges with more than one non-AP MLD operating in the EMLSR mode, the AP ensures that the padding duration of the Padding field of the initial Control frame is greater than or equal to the maximum of the values indicated in the EMLSR Padding Delay subfield of the Basic Multi-Link element received from the non-AP MLDs with which the frame exchanges are initiated.
+NOTE 6—When an AP affiliated with the AP MLD transmits an initial Control frame that initiates frame exchanges with more than one non-AP MLD operating in the EMLSR mode, the AP ensures that the length of the Padding field of the initial Control frame is (#16621)calculated based on the rules in 35.5.2.2.3 (Padding for a triggering frame) to ensure that the MAC padding duration of the initial Control frame is greater than or equal to the maximum of the values indicated in the EMLSR Padding Delay subfield of the Basic Multi-Link element received from the non-AP MLDs with which the frame exchanges are initiated.

 TGbe Editor to make the following changes in Subclause 9.4.2.312.2.3 (Common Info field of the Basic Multi-Link element) in TGbe D3.0 P256L22: